How to Use LaTex

 Unfortunately the Latex itself does not support track change, but there is an amazing utility named latexdiff to do something similar.
 It can compare two latex tex files and mark the changes between them.
 Please follow the latexdiff for instruction.

-Alternatively, if you are using Overleaf, there is track changes feature.
+Alternatively, if you are using Overleaf, there is track changes feature, but it is a paid service.
 Read this link for details.

 9. Bibliographies